Here's a really hot topic for anyone wanting to run a business online or have any sort of an online presence: Search Engine Optimization, or SEO.

 So my advice here is if you have time, create great content (that your ideal clients will actually be looking for) on a regular schedule.
 If you don’t have a lot of time, at least give your website a few updates every month, even if it’s just updating your holiday hours and posting a few quick stretching tips or something of that sort.

-3. Mobile-friendly design
+3. Mobile-friendly design is important for SEO.

 Another thing I find people really overlook is the mobile design of their website.